 This is not a timing indicator, we need the silver price chart to determine the timing of a turning point.

-Ted Butler, an expert in reading the CoT report in silver said: The silver CoT report remains unusually bullish, especially given the surge in price from 18 to 24.
+Ted Butler, an expert in reading the CoT report in silver said: The silver CoT report remains unusually bullish, especially given the surge in price during October and November 2023.
 While a pullback is very likely, the more important thing is that the CoT as a stretch indicator does not indicate that the silver price rally is stretched, on the contrary.

 Silver Price History